gravitational/teleport/rfd/0172-tbot-ssh-muxer.md

    forwarding data between the local connection and the target.

 Also considered was implementing the SOCKS5 protocol.
 Whilst this is more standardized, it is more complicated than necessary.
-It also relies on our existing implementation of a SOCKS5 server which has not received signficant attention in some time.
+In addition, it seems like there's not many tools in the wild that can connect to a SOCKS server over a unix domain socket, so any advantage gained by the use of a standard protocol is not actually realized in practice.

 #### Client Binary